xnetmobile/docs/docs/tech/api/overview.md

 ---

-**Documentation for this API can be found on our website at xnet.company**
+**Documentation for this API can be found on our website at https://docs.xnet.company/docs/tech/api/documentation**

 ## Conclusion
 The XNET API is your gateway to accessing and managing a wide range of XNET resources.
 As the system evolves, you can expect more features and improvements.
 Stay tuned for future releases as we roll out enhanced functionalities and tools.

-For more detailed information on each endpoint, refer to the full OpenAPI documentation provided on our website at xnet.company.
+For more detailed information on each endpoint, refer to the full OpenAPI documentation provided on our website at https://docs.xnet.company/docs/tech/api/documentation along with the swagger.yml file.

 Happy coding!